FoundationDB/fdb-kubernetes-operator/docs/design/plugin_multi_fdb_support.md

 ```

 The Operator will be configured to ignore the fields `seedCluster` and `targetClusters` which means that these fields
 are only used by the `kubectl fdb plugin` and maybe the human operator.
-Also these fields are optional, if a FDB cluster
-is limited to a single namespace in a single Kubernetes cluster these fields can be omitted.
+Also these fields are optional, if a FDB cluster is limited to a single namespace in a single Kubernetes cluster these fields can be omitted.

 The `kubectl fdb plugin` will take the following steps when creating a FDB cluster across multiple Kubernetes clusters (or namespaces):

-1. Create the seed cluster in the `seedcluster`.
+1. Create the seed cluster in the `seedcluster` with a single region configuration.
 1. Wait until the cluster has fully reconciled.
 1. Fetch the connection string from the seed cluster.
 1. Update the seed cluster with the database configuration.